gonnavis/co-share/examples/content/counter.md

 ```

 We expect to receive the current `value` when creating a store.
-The `value` needs to come from an exisiting store, on which we want to subscribe to.
+The `value` needs to come from an existing store, which we want to subscribe to.
-This logic is inside `subscriber` attribute, which all **Stores** have implement.
+This logic is inside the `subscriber` attribute, which all **Stores** have implemented.
 So let's create such a **Subscriber** ...

 ```typescript